 🐳 On-prem

-Fused offers an on-prem version of our application in a Docker container.
+Fused offers an on-prem version of the application in a Docker container.
 The container runs in your computing environment (such as AWS, GCP, or Azure) and your data stays under your control.

-Our container is currently distributed via a private release.
+The container image is currently distributed via a private release.
 Email info@fused.io

 for access.